Eliav2/react-xarrows/README.md

 <Xarrow headShape={headShapeArrow1}/>
 ```

-`svgElem` - an svg element like `path` or `circle`.
+`svgElem` - a jsx of svg element like `path` or `circle`(can also imported svg element from file).
-`svgProps` - props that will be passed to the svg element.
 `offsetForward` - how much to offset tht line into the svg element(from 0 to 1). normally the line will connect to the
 start of the svgElem. for example in case of the default arrow you want the line to enter 25% into the svgElem.

 don't forget about `arrowHeadProps` and `arrowTailProps` in case you want to use default shape but custom svg props.

 **in case you pass a custom svg element:** currently you have to adjust the path to start from 0,0 and to be at size box
-1x1 in order to make the custom shape look like the default shapes in size, in later versions it is planned to support
+1x1 in order to make the custom shape look like the default shapes in size.
-automatic adjustment using getBBox() function.

 </details>